-The MDI category members do not show acute toxicity to aquatic organisms
+MDI category members do not show acute toxicity to aquatic organisms at

-at their limit of solubility.
-Therefore, the category members do not
+their limit of solubility.
+Therefore, the category members do not meet

 environment under the EU CLP regulation.

-aquatic toxicity data for algae and Daphnia are available for
+aquatic toxicity data for algae and Daphnia are available for members of

 classification under CLP as no toxicity was observed at the highest

 nominal loading rate in the studies.
 A harmonised classification of

 Aquatic Chronic 4 has been applied to the substances